Mango the Cat

 Continue reading...

-New York Times Columnist Line of the Day
+New York Times Columnist Line of the Day – 2 September 2014

 If you frequent this here premier “web log,” there’s a good chance you may once or twice have read the New York Times op-ed page.
 You might even recognize the names of the columnists, who every day spout the most conventionally wise of the conventional wisdom.
 This is a feature that is dedicated to these folks, highlighting one line that is either funny, ridiculous, strange, or actually intelligent or well-written.
-Today’s is from the Mustache of Wisdom himself, Thomas Friedman, who in his column today, “ISIS and SISI,” writes: Unfortunately, it might take exhausting all other options before a critical...
+Today’s is from David Brooks, who opens his column today with the following thing that at first blush appears to be a sentence: The toughest part of governing is the effect on the...

 Continue reading...